Papatipu Rūnanga - Te Rūnanga o Ngāi Tahu

 No rūnanga is the same, each has opportunities and challenges shaped by the land, the environment, the towns and cities and the people that make the region home.
 The rūnanga is the face of Ngāi Tahu at regional level, wanting better education for their children, safer communities and less pollution at the beach.

-Te Rūnanga was created to manage the collective assets of the tribe and in doing so support rūnanga in a way that allows each of them to exercise rangatiratanga – to determine their own destiny so they can build and sustain their communities as they have done so successfully for generations.
+Te Rūnanga was created to manage the collective assets of the iwi and in doing so support Papatipu Rūnanga in a way that allows each of them to exercise their rangatiratanga so they can build and sustain their communities for generations to come.